ufjschool/ob-s14/drafts/first/HauntedStory.md

 He says particularly violent or extreme events create longer-lasting impressions, as do repetitive events.
 He says most hauntings can last for decades or even centuries, as long as the building where the energy has imprinted remains.
 ***
-**7:30** – There is a popular saying that “time flies when you’re having fun.”
+**7:30 p.m.** – There is a popular saying that “time flies when you’re having fun.”
 I am realizing the opposite is true as well: when you are doing nothing, time crawls at a sickeningly slow pace.
 Every little sound is magnified in the midst of the silence.
 I have heard the elevator-like noises coming from my right, as well as some creaks and moans from both sides of me.
 The water fountain’s cooler never fails to startle me.

 Getting a little tired of sitting and waiting, I decide to explore some other areas of the building.
 I walk around the hall to find the elevator.
 When the doors open, a loud bell dings.
 I would have definitely heard that from where I was sitting.
 That means what I was hearing wasn’t the elevator.